HorizenOfficial/nodetracker/README.md

      You should be able to accept all the previous values.
 There are two new propmts: the node type (secure or super) and an optional category.
 The category can be used to help filter your nodes (if you have many) in certain API calls.

       * node setup
+      Update the zen.conf file and rerun setup until it completes successfully

+  4. Stop and restart zend
+     Manually: zen-cli stop && sleep 10 && zend
+     or
+     Use the you usually use like pm2 or systemd

-  4. Stop the tracker application and restart it
+  5. Stop the tracker application and restart it

       * Ctrl-c
       * node app